whitneylosinski/World_Weather_Analysis/README.md

     url = "https://api.openweathermap.org/data/2.5/weather?units=Imperial&APPID=" + weather_api_key
     print(url)

-    # Create an empty list ot hold the weather data.
+    # Create an empty list to hold the weather data.
     city_data = []

     # Loop through all the cities in our list.